Top SAST Tools for 2026

 Cons:

-• Requires GitHub Enterprise Cloud or Azure DevOps—cannot be purchased separately.
+• Requires GitHub Enterprise Cloud or Azure DevOps, cannot be purchased as a standalone tool

 “GitHub Code Scanning should add more templates.”